-The Granite Belt Irrigation Project aims to provide the Granite Belt region with a new water storage and irrigation facility by 2022 to provide economic and social benefits for the entire community.
+The Granite Belt Irrigation Project will provide the Granite Belt with a new water storage and irrigation facility by 2023.